General Questions

 How often do I receive time off?

-What if I am a vegetarian, keep kosher or have other diet restrictions?
+What if I have diet restrictions?

 May I receive visitors during the camp session?